shinobi5/skeletor/README.md

 Minimal global CSS is provided with CLI tools to watch for changes and concatenate the individual files into a single minified `styles.css`.

-The concatenating happens in order from broad to specific styles based on the folder they're in (in the following order): `settings, global, elements, objects, components, utilities`.
+The concatenating happens in order from broad to specific styles based on the folder they're in (in the following order): `settings, global, elements, components, utilities`.

 Rename, add and remove folders from `src/css/` as necessary and update the `css:concat` script in [package.json](https://github.com/shinobi5/skeletor/blob/master/package.json) to customise concatenation order.